ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ### **How much time do you plan to invest in the project before, during, and after the Summer of Code?**

+## Timeline

+### Pre-GSOC period (Before May 8)
+Became familiar with Heasarc, Installing the isolated enviorment for Heasarc
 <!-- > [!CAUTION]
 > Do not edit this template, copy its content and [create a new page](https://docs.github.com/en/communities/documenting-your-project-with-wikis/adding-or-editing-wiki-pages) following this format:
 > `GSoC-<YEAR>-<sub-org> <Your Name>:<Project Name>`.